 17 This is not to endorse a modular approach to law and regulation, which is why I refrain from adopting the framing of "second-best" laws or institutions in the Global South.
 For such a framing, see Dani Rodrik, Second-Best Institutions, 98 AM.
 ECON.
 REV. 100, 100 (2008) (arguing that "dealing with the institutional landscape in developing countries requires a second-best mindset").
-For a discussion of the limits of modular limits in law, see Pargendler, supra note 15, at 971 ("A key problem of modular thinking in law and economics is that different areas of law or legal rules are not fully separable or 'nearly decomposable,' in Herbert Simon's terminology").
-See also Mariana Pargendler, The Corporate Governance Obsession, 42 J. CORP.
-L. 359 (2016) (for a discussion of how corporate governance change has emerged as a solution to a variety of social and economic problems over time).
+For a discussion of the limits of modular thinking in law, see Pargendler, supra note 15, at 971 ("A key problem of modular thinking in law and economics is that different areas of law or legal rules are not fully separable or 'nearly decomposable,' in Herbert Simon's terminology").
+See also Mariana

-This heterodox or "social turn" in the Global South is not unique to corporate law.18 Previous work has shown how certain developing jurisdictions, such as Brazil, South Africa, and Colombia, have incorporated concerns about inequality in contract law more strongly and explicitly than their counterparts in the Global North.19 Similarly, a common claim in comparative constitutional law is that, because of larger socioeconomic gaps and lower state capacity in the Global South, "constitutional courts in these countries will be more inclined to intervene on behalf of the poor, or to support the constitutional recognition and progressive realization of social and economic rights"20 - an argument that mirrors our account of heterodox stakeholderism in corporate law.
+This heterodox or "social turn" in the Global South is not unique to corporate law.
+18 Previous work has shown how certain developing jurisdictions, such as Brazil, South Africa, and Colombia, have incorporated concerns about inequality in contract law more strongly and explicitly than their counterparts in the Global North.
+19 Similarly, a common claim in comparative constitutional law is that, because of larger socioeconomic gaps and lower state capacity in the Global South, "constitutional courts in these countries will be more inclined to intervene on behalf of the poor, or to support the constitutional recognition and progressive realization of social and economic rights" 20 - an argument that mirrors our account of heterodox stakeholderism in corporate law.

 Problems of state capacity to curb externalities and address inequality both help explain the rise of heterodox stakeholderism in corporate laws in the Global South and the resurgence of stakeholder approaches in the Global North and on a global scale in recent years.
-The ESG agenda emerged from an effort of the United Nations at the turn of the 21st century to recruit corporations and investors to fight the regulatory gaps left by globalization, which threatened the legitimacy of global capitalism by permitting human rights abuses and environmental degradation.21 The financial crisis of 2008, for its part, cracked the U.S. hyper-modular law-and-economics consensus that a legal regime fostering shareholder wealth maximization is always socially optimal.
-In the aftermath of the crisis, a new academic consensus emerged that systemic risk externalities and the difficulties in regulating financial institutions require a distinct corporate governance model designed to mitigate risk from within.22
+The ESG agenda emerged from an effort of the United Nations at the turn of the 21st century to recruit corporations and investors to fight the regulatory gaps left by globalization, which threatened the legitimacy of global capitalism by permitting human rights abuses and environmental degradation.
+The financial crisis of 2008, for its part, cracked the U.S. hyper-modular law-and-economics consensus that a legal regime fostering shareholder wealth maximization is always socially optimal.
+In the aftermath of the crisis, a new academic consensus emerged that systemic risk externalities and the difficulties in regulating financial institutions require a distinct corporate governance model designed to mitigate risk from within.
+22